-- 1. Maintain the commission for six years. - Sail on their applicable license at sea, for four months each consecutive two year period, for six years. - 3.
-Complete two weeks of active duty for training in the Navy, every year for six years. - 4.
+- 1. Maintain the commission for eight years. - 2.
+Sail on their applicable license at sea, for four months each consecutive two year period, for eight years. - Complete two weeks of active duty for training in the Navy, every year for eight years. - 4.
 Submit an annual report to the administrator of the MMR/USNR Program.

-Active duty service may be requested under this program for a period of 3-6 years.
+Active duty service may be requested under this program.
 Midshipmen also have the option of applying for active duty commissions in the Coast Guard, or commissions in the Army, Air Force, Marine Corps, U.S. Health Service or National Oceanographic and Atmospheric Administration (NOAA).